The challenges and opportunities of cold plasma for the agri-food industry

 A new feed and food decontamination technique that warrants serious consideration within the agri-food industries is emerging; namely cold plasma.
 But an understanding of what it actually is, how it works, and what it might achieve needs to be understood by industry and consumers before social media-driven ‘knowledge’ (and scares) take hold.

-Allergens, Analysis, Contaminants, Equipment, Food Fraud, Food Safety, Mycotoxins, Outbreaks & product recalls, Pathogens, Pesticides, Quality analysis & quality control (QA/QC), recalls, Technology & Innovation, The consumer
+Allergens, Contaminants, Equipment, Food Fraud, Food Safety, Mycotoxins, Outbreaks & product recalls, Pathogens, Pesticides, Quality analysis & quality control (QA/QC), recalls, Technology & Innovation, The consumer